Yousef27h/coding201labs/README.md

 This repository, contains my project work throughout labs during *code201* course.
 In this repository I mainly used HTML, CSS, and JavaScript to complete my labs

+In this project I worked with Mohammad Alswaiti, As he was the Driver and I was the Navigator.

 **MIT ©** Yousef Salem